temporalio/temporal/docker/README.md

 View metrics at localhost:8080/dashboard
 View Cadence-Web at localhost:8088
-Use Cadence-CLI with `docker run --network=host --rm ubercadence/cli:master`
+Use Temporal-CLI with `docker run --network=host --rm temporalio/cli:master`

-For example to register new domain 'test-domain' with 1 retention day `docker run --network=host --rm ubercadence/cli:master --do test-domain domain register -rd 1`
+For example to register new domain 'test-domain' with 1 retention day `docker run --network=host --rm temporalio/cli:master --do test-domain domain register -rd 1`

 Using a pre-built image
 -----------------------
-With every tagged release of the cadence server, there is also a corresponding docker image that's uploaded to docker hub.
+With every tagged release of the temporal server, there is also a corresponding docker image that's uploaded to docker hub.
 In addition, the release will also contain a **docker.tar.gz** file (docker-compose startup scripts).
 Go [here](https://github.com/temporalio/temporal/releases/latest) to download a latest **docker.tar.gz**